Retrieve data with APIs from Python

 This is usually done through a token.
 A token is a kind of password often used in modern authentication systems to certify a user’s identity (see Git chapter).

-To illustrate the use of tokens, we will use an API from the INPI (National Institute of Intellectual Property).
-The APIs developed by this organization require authentication.
-We will use this API to retrieve PDF documents from corporate financial statements.
+To illustrate the use of tokens, we will use an API from Insee, French national statistical institute.
+We will use this API to retrieve entreprise level data from an exhaustive registry.

 Before diving into this, we will take a detour to discuss token confidentiality and how to avoid exposing tokens in your code.

 Tokens are personal information that should not be shared.
-They are not meant to be present in the code.
+There values are not meant to be present in the code.
 As mentioned multiple times in the production deployment course taught by Romain Avouac and myself in the third year, it is crucial to separate the code from configuration elements.

 The idea is to find a way to include configuration elements with the code without exposing them directly in the code.
 The general approach is to store the token value in a variable without revealing it in the code.
 How can we declare the token value without making it visible in the code?